-- X-rays

-- Radiation (radium and isotope) therapy including technician materials and supplies

-- Surgical supplies, such as dressings

-- Splints, casts, and other devices used to reduce fractures and dislocations

-- Laboratory tests

-- Blood -including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-Coverage of storage and administration begins with the first pint of blood that you need.

-- Other outpatient diagnostic tests
+- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used.
+Coverage of storage and administration begins with the first pint of blood that you need - Other outpatient diagnostic tests